 Why you Should Know How to Calibrate a Digital Scale

-One of these is the National Institute of Standards and Technology’s Weights and Measures Program Requirements, which provides detailed information on this topic.
+First of all, as noted above, in many instances it’s required by law.
+Another source is the National Institute of Standards and Technology’s Weights and Measures Program Requirements, which provides detailed information on this topic.

 It doesn’t take much to throw an analytical balance off.
 What are the analytical balance best practices to keep your balance without error.
 The opportunities for errors to occur increase dramatically as the resolution or readout of analytical balances increases.
 That’s why labs and other users of an analytical balance should establish and post a “best practices” list and remind researchers to employ them at all times.